ladyluck13/VerifySketchConfig/README.md

 #
 # Conceptually, there are multiple config sets numbered 1 - N. Each config set
 # can be one or more blocks within the code.
 Each config block looks like:
-# // Config 1 - arduino:avr:uno
+# // Config 1 - WNLCFGBS
 # // Code that is commented-out
 # // More lines of commented-out code
 # // Config end